 The grand prize is a work placement in a company in their area of interest.

 In its short, five year history, the prize has already gained a reputation for finding great Irish talent.
 2010’s grand prize winner, Diarmaid Keane, was placed with Red Diamond Media, with his winning final year project, an film/video documentary called “Pashli – Make A Difference.”
-Diarmaid is now full-time employee of Red Diamond Media.
+Diarmaid is now a full-time employee of Red Diamond Media.
 Diarmaid, and his final year team of Shane Brennan, Shane Doyle and Aaron Chalke studied Multimedia in Dublin City University.

 Vilejka School and Orphanage For Children with Speech Problems from Fourth Face Media on Vimeo.